-Follow the steps below to complete the QA/QC of Field and Laboratory Data:
+Follow the steps below to complete the QA/QC of Field, Laboratory, and Geophysical Data:

-- Step 1.
-Compare the field boring logs with the laboratory test results and staple like copies together. - Step 2.
+Step 1.
+Compare the field boring logs with the laboratory test results and staple like copies together.

+- Step 2.
 Using a green pencil, make corrections to the field boring log sheets based on information obtained from the laboratory results. - Step 3.
-The following information should be transferred onto the soil boring log sheets from lab test results. - i.
-AASHTO Soil Class

-- ii.
-Input LL and PI - iii.
-Input USDA Soil Class (If any) - iv.
+The following information should be transferred onto the soil boring log sheets from lab test results. - a.
+AASHTO Soil Class - b.
+Input LL and PI - c.
+Input USDA Soil Class (If any) - d.
 Input Moisture Content (If any).
-Note saturated or liquefied conditions if moisture samples were not obtained. - v.
-Determine if gravel (MSMT) is present based on the following: - a.
-If more than 10% is retained on the #4 sieve, then, note as: Soil Type "w/ Gravel" or "w/ Rock Fragments" - b.
-If more than 50% is retained on the #4 sieve, then, note as: "Gravel w/" or "Rock Fragments w/" Soil Type - vi.
+Note saturated or liquefied conditions if moisture samples were not obtained. - e.
+Determine if gravel (MSMT) is present based on the following: - i.
+If more than 10% is retained on the #4 sieve, then note as: Soil Type "w/ Gravel" or "w/ Rock Fragments" - ii.
+If more than 50% is retained on the #4 sieve, then note as: "Gravel w/" or "Rock Fragments w/" Soil Type - f.
 Input Proctor Test Results (if any).
 Proctor tests are run only if the field boring logs are marked for Proctors.
 Usually T-180 is the test performed on bulk (bag) samples retrieved.
 However, in cases of very fine grained soils and clays, T-99 may be run and the results should be used with discretion. - Step 4.
-If Topsoil samples were obtained ensure that lab tests have been performed on those samples for pH, Organic Content and USDA Classification.
+If topsoil samples were obtained, ensure that lab tests have been performed on those samples for pH, Organic Content and USDA Classification.
 For topsoil samples, no tests are required for Atterberg Limits, and AASHTO or MSMT soil classification. - Step 5.
 If soil samples were obtained for chemical testing, ensure that lab tests have been performed for pH, Sulfates, Chlorides, and Resistivity.
 In some cases the laboratory may perform soil classification testing. - Step 6.
-If water samples were obtained for chemical testing, ensure that lab tests have been performed for Aluminum, Calcium, Iron, Magnesium, Manganese, Sodium, Sodium Chloride, Chloride, Dissolved Solids, Fluoride, Detergent, Nitrate, pH, Phosphate, Sulfate, Suspended Solids, and Turbidity.
+If water samples were obtained for chemical testing, ensure that lab tests have been performed for Aluminum, Calcium, Iron, Magnesium, Manganese, Sodium, Sodium Chloride, Chloride, Dissolved Solids, Fluoride, Detergent, Nitrate, pH, Phosphate, Sulfate, Suspended Solids, and Turbidity. - Step 7.
+If geophysics were performed, check that the results are presented on design drawings and are indicated as the results of a geophysical investigation.
+General notes should be included on the drawings that explain the accuracy, and limitations of the data.